Whether you are a freelancer or a business, you need a website to present your offers and establish your brand.

 16. Republish your content

-If you have blog posts or other content on your website that are more than 6 months old, give them a revamp!
+If you have blog posts or other website content that are more than 6 months old, give them a revamp!

 Search engines like fresh content, so just update them and share them again, to get your site noticed by more people than before, and get traffic.